RACCHUS/LicensePlateDetector/plan.md

 The License Plate Detector project has a well-designed architecture with multi-engine OCR integration and consensus-based validation.
 However, it currently **cannot run due to critical syntax errors and import issues**.
 The project is in a broken state that requires immediate fixes to become functional.

 **Current Status**

-You may now proceed to Phase 1.
+Tkinter code and references have been removed.
+The project is now fully migrated to PyQt.

 ---